TelepathicGrunt/WorldBlender/README.txt

 ·Added option to spawn Enderdragon or not at world origin. (false by default)

 	Teleportation:
-·Made World Blender Portal slightly less intense on the eyes.
+·Made World Blender Portal slightly less intense on the eyes add just a tad less laggy.
 ·World Blender Portal now has the Dragon Immune, Impermeable, Portals, and Wither Immune tags.
-·Reduced collision box of World Blender Portal so you have to go more into it to teleport rather than graze the surface of the block.
+·Slightly reduced collision box of World Blender Portal so you have to go more into it to teleport rather than graze the surface of the block.

     (V.1.1.0 Changes) (1.15.2 Minecraft)